ergo-services/ergo/README.md

 ### Erlang support ###

-Starting from version 3.0.0, support for the Erlang network stack has been moved to a separate module - https://github.com/ergo-services/proto.
+Starting from version 3.0.0, support for the Erlang network stack has been moved to a [separate module](https://github.com/ergo-services/proto).
 Version 3.0 was distributed under the BSL 1.1 license, but starting from version 3.1 it is available under the MIT license.
-You can find detailed information on using this module in the documentation at https://docs.ergo.services/extra-library/network-protocols/erlang.
+Detailed information is available in the [Erlang protocol documentation](https://docs.ergo.services/extra-library/network-protocols/erlang).

 ### Requirements ###